tokenbender/kautuhal/posts/avatarl.md

    - noise = nothing

 ```

-now how do we design this around some of the challenges we face in RL?

 ---

 ## the problems with RL in pre-training language modeling

+now how do we design this around some of the challenges we face in RL?

 ### intuition

-let us look at how we teach the model traditionally. standard pretraining with cross-entropy loss is actually a special case of REINFORCE where only the gold token gets reward 1.0 and all others get 0 [3]. so we can at least create a binary reward where gold token gets 1 and all others get 0. the challenge of framing pretraining as an rl problem isn't hard however there are a few concerning points.
+let us look at how we teach the model traditionally. standard pretraining with cross-entropy loss for predicting the next token. this can be visualised as a special case of REINFORCE algorithm where only the gold token gets reward 1.0 and all others get 0 [3]. so we can at least create a binary reward where gold token gets 1 and all others get 0. the challenge of framing pretraining as an rl problem isn't hard however there are a few concerning points.

 ```ascii
    broadly RL looks like this: